Hackexdecodebreaker/Xterminator/README.md

 ### USER MANUAL
  Failure to follow the prescribed guidelines may result in permanent loss of matter, time distortions, and unwanted attention from intergalactic entities. 👽

+Run this on the victim's machine python3 main.py
 ---

 Remember, with great power, comes great responsibility.
 Handle **XTERMINATOR** with the same care as you would an unexplored galaxy. 🌀